brshallo/r4ds_solutions/README.md

 # R4DS_Solutions
-Solutions to exercises on http://r4ds.had.co.nz/
+Solutions to exercises in http://r4ds.had.co.nz/ as well as notes and extensions on problems